brettmillerb/Pester-Wiki/Pester.md

 RUNNING A PESTER TEST
 -----------------------
-Once you have some logic that you are ready to test, use the Invoke-Pester command to run the tests.
+Once you have some logic that you are ready to test, use the Invoke-Pester command to run the tests (See [Invoke-Pester](https://github.com/pester/Pester/wiki/Invoke-Pester).
 You can zero in on just one test (Describe block) or an entire tree of directories.

 	function BuildIfChanged {